Our Practice

 We first met Bek when she was a student doing placement with us.
 When we heard she was graduating at the end of 2019, we knew we had to snatch her up before someone else did.

-Bek has two doggos named Gabe and Koda (pictured) and a naughty tortie cat named Mia.
+Bek has two doggo’s named Korra and Koda (pictured) and two snakes, a water python and a spotted python.
 Bek is happy to see pets of all breeds and species.
-While the majority of our patients at Hammett Street are dogs and cats, Bek is also highly talented and very knowledgeable when it comes to bird, reptile and pocket pet medicine.
+While the majority of our patients at Hammett Street are dogs and cats, Bek is also very knowledgeable when it comes to bird, reptile and pocket pet medicine and has developed a reputation as one of the most skilled exotic vets in Townsville.

 Dr Ashur Sutton-Baker – Veterinarian